Does Moissanite Pass a Diamond Tester? What You Should Know

 Even though moissanite may pass a diamond tester, it remains a popular choice because:

 Brilliance: Moissanite has a higher refractive index than diamonds, producing rainbow-like flashes.
-Learn more in Why Is Moissanite So Sparkly?
-Understanding Its Brilliant Shine.
+Learn more in Why Is Moissanite So Sparkly?.

 Durability: Rated 9.25 on the Mohs scale, making it suitable for daily wear.
-See Moissanite Hardness Explained: Mohs Scale & How Durable Is This Gemstone?.
+See Moissanite Hardness Explained.

 Affordability: Costs significantly less than diamonds of comparable size.
-Read How Much Does Moissanite Cost?
-A Complete Price Guide.
+Read How Much Does Moissanite Cost?.

 Ethical and Lab-Created: Avoids concerns related to mining.
-For details, see Is Moissanite Ethical?
-A Complete Guide to Sustainability, Sourcing, and Responsibility.
+For details, see Is Moissanite Ethical?.

 For these reasons, many buyers embrace moissanite as a stunning, practical diamond alternative.
-You can also check What Is Moissanite?
-Your Complete Guide to This Brilliant Gemstone for an overview of its unique qualities.
+You can also check What Is Moissanite? for an overview of its unique qualities.

 Tips for Testing Moissanite